cobbzilla/s3s3mirror/README.md

-    -s (--ssl)                    : Use SSL for all S3 api operations (default false) -E (--server-side-encryption) : Enable AWS managed server-side encryption (default false) -l (--storage-class)		  : S3 storage class "Standard" or "ReducedRedundancy" (default Standard)
+    -s (--ssl)                    : Use SSL for all S3 api operations (default false) -E (--server-side-encryption) : Enable AWS managed server-side encryption (default false) -l (--storage-class)		  : S3 storage class "Standard" or "ReducedRedundancy" (default Standard) -S (--size-only)              : Only takes size of objects in consideration when determining if a copy is required.
+    -L (--size-and-last-modified) : Uses size and last modified to determine if files have change like the AWS CLI and ignores etags.
+If -S (--size-only) is also specified that strategy is selected over this strategy.

 ### Examples